ghazanhaider/SAM9G20/README.md

 ```

 SDRAM settings that we're keeping.
 Just comparing datasheet numbers, nothing to do here.
+The Hynix ram I used matches these on the dot, no performance to be gained by tweaking these without instability.
 ```
 - CLK at 133MHz is 7.52ns
 AT91C_SDRAMC_TWR_3 ? (default 2)